 We want to get what we’re worth, we want to get near the top end of the range available but, at the same time, we don’t want to price ourselves out of the job.

 In a perfect world, freelancers would be paid in direct proportion to the quality and quantity of our work.
-In reality, however, it is more to do with our bargaining skills.
-And, although a freelancer will spend years training and developing their core professional skills, they will spend next to nothing to develop their negotiation abilities.
+In reality, however, it’s more to do with our bargaining skills.
+And, although a freelancer will spend years training and developing their core professional skills, they’ll spend next to nothing to develop their negotiation abilities.

 As such, the whole process can seem a bit mysterious – a dark art – and we can feel quite uncomfortable when the conversation turns to money.

 If you’re a contractor looking for tips on how to negotiate a raise, we’ve got an article just for you.
 For now, though, take a look at five top tips to help you negotiate the best rate.

 You need to know your market.
 Find out the typical rates for your field, your locality and your level of experience.
 There are usually market surveys available or websites that can give benchmarks (or you can check out our day rate calculator).
 But also ask fellow practitioners.
 Pay shouldn’t be a taboo subject, as this tends to keep rates low.